Cabeda/data-impostor/src/content/blog/2024/20240705-boto3-athena/index.md

 ## Level 1: AWS CLI

 I started from the most basic way to connect to Athena, the AWS CLI.
-It's not shiny but frankly I already have AWS Cli installed and thought that decided to test it out.
+It's not shiny but frankly I already have AWS CLI installed and decided to test it out.
 The following command will run a query and return the results.

 ```shell
 query_execution_id=$(aws athena start-query-execution \